stolostron/deploy/README.md

 ## To Delete the multiclusterhub-operator (the easy way)

+1. run the `clean-clusters.sh` script, and enter `DESTROY` to delete any Hive deployments and detach all imported clusters
-1. run the `uninstall.sh` script in the root of this repo
+2. run the `uninstall.sh` script in the root of this repo

 ## To Delete the multiclusterhub-operator (the hard way)